Don Charlwood's Twenty Men

 The Losses Database

-As of November 11th 2017 this marathon work grows - almost daily! - as new resources are added.
-It records 16,785 aircraft losses, representing all RAF Bomber Command losses for the entire period of the Second World War.
+As of August 22nd 2018 - the Centenary Year of the Royal Air Force - this marathon work grows almost daily, as new resources are added.
+It records 16,926 aircraft losses, representing all RAF Bomber Command losses for the entire period of the Second World War.
 Very large amounts of supportive information is included, where such has come to my attention, usually from book and other publication references or from information held at Kew, or by personal correspondence, which is why any figures I show on this page are very slightly higher than the "official" ones.

-84,930 Airmens' records are on the database, each one associated with one or more aircraft losses.
-Remember that some airmen were involved with several incidents.
+86,352 Airmens' records are on the database, each one associated with one or more aircraft losses.
+Remember that many airmen were involved with several incidents.
 Details of every aircraft loss, crew list, and fate is kept.
 I collate all personal, email, webpage, photographic and book references that I encounter, which refer to a specific aircraft or airman involved in an aircraft loss.
-All losses are cross referenced with other relevant ones, such as several losses involving the same pilot or crew member(s); an air collision or ground explosion; airmen who were related, etc. The search facilities are comprehensive and support extraction by single or combination fields such as name, squadron, target, aircraft type, time period, etc.
+All losses are cross referenced with other relevant ones, such as several losses involving the same pilot or crew member(s); an air collision or ground explosion; airmen who were related, etc. The search facilities are comprehensive and support extraction by single or combination fields such as name, squadron, target, aircraft type, time period, etc. I have details of 56,918 casualties, this does include some civilans who lost their lives as a result of an aircraft incident.

-I have recently added 2,790 GPS co-ordinates for CWGC Cemeteries, this is ongoing.
+I have recently added 3,896 of the 9,896 GPS co-ordinates for CWGC Cemeteries, this is ongoing.
 Much other information is available from my bookshelf.

 above a comprehensive search is possible